Rkomi98/MyBlog/files/Geoinformatics/GeoData_en.md

 A GNSS receiver captures coded signals transmitted by satellites, which include the transmission time.

-By comparing with local time (after synchronization), the satellite distance (pseudo-range) is obtained.
-Intersecting the distance spheres of 4 or more satellites resolves the three-dimensional position and the receiver's time difference.
-The physical principle is the measurement of the signal's time of flight ($t$) and the relation
+By comparing it with the local time (after synchronization), the satellite distance (pseudo-range) is obtained.
+By intersecting the distance spheres of 4 or more satellites, the three-dimensional position and the receiver's time difference are resolved.
+The physical principle is the measurement of the signal's time of flight ($t$) and the relationship
 $$d = c \cdot t,$$
 where $c$ is the speed of light.

 **Relativistic** and **atmospheric corrections** (ionosphere and troposphere) must be applied to achieve accuracies at the meter level or below.

-Differential systems and techniques such as **RTK (Real-Time Kinematic)** allow for centimeter-level precision by correcting residual errors using reference stations.
+Differential systems and techniques like **RTK (Real-Time Kinematic)** allow for centimeter-level precision by correcting residual errors via reference stations.
 In summary, GNSS precisely measures position and time on a global scale, constituting an invisible but crucial infrastructure for modern society.

-> I warn you, I'm taking off my popularizer hat now and putting on my mathematician hat :)
+> I warn you, I'm now taking off my popularizer hat and putting on my mathematician hat :)

 The fundamental parameter measured is the excess phase delay, from which the bending angle ($\alpha$) is derived as a function of the impact parameter ($a$).
-In a locally spherically symmetric atmosphere, the relationship between the bending angle and the refractive index $n(r)$ is governed by the generalized Snell's law and can be inverted using the inverse Abel transform <sup>3</sup>:
+In a locally spherically symmetric atmosphere, the relationship between the bending angle and the refractive index $n(r)$ is governed by the generalized Snell's law and can be inverted using the inverse Abel transform <sup>1</sup>:

 $$n(r) = \exp \left( \frac{1}{\pi} \int_x^\infty \frac{\alpha(x)}{\sqrt{x^2 - a^2}} \\, dx \right)$$

 Where $x = n(r) \cdot r$ is the refractive radius and $\alpha(x)$ is the corrected bending angle.
 Once the refractive index profile is obtained, refractivity $N$ is calculated, defined as $N = (n-1) \times 10^6$.
-The relationship between refractivity and atmospheric thermodynamic variables is described by the [Smith-Weintraub](https://nvlpubs.nist.gov/nistpubs/jres/50/jresv50n1p39_A1b.pdf) equation:
+The relationship between refractivity and atmospheric thermodynamic variables is described by the [Smith-Weintraub](https://nvlpubs.nist.gov/nistpubs/jres/50/jresv50n1p39_A1b.pdf) equation<sup>2</sup>:

 $$N = 77.6 \frac{P}{T} + 3.73 \times 10^5 \frac{e}{T^2} - 40.3 \frac{n\_e}{f^2}$$